-The Crimson Pirate moves at a breakneck pace.
-There is no fat in the script by Roland Kibbee (Vera Cruz and Valdez Is Coming).
+The Crimson Pirate moves at a breakneck pace, wasting absolutely no time.
+There is no fat in the script by Roland Kibbee (Vera Cruz).
 Robert Siodmak’s direction, who is mostly known for his superb film noirs — The Killers (1946), The Dark Mirror (1946), Criss Cross (1949) — seems to be saying, “forget logic and let’s have fun.”

-Lancaster, a former circus acrobat, performed most of his own stunts alongside his real-life pal Cravat, who was equally adept at wall climbing.
-Douglas Fairbanks Sr., Errol Flynn and Tyron Power are the actors mostly associated with the genre, but Lancaster surpasses them all through sheer audacity.
+But Lancaster, a former circus acrobat, performed his own stunts alongside his real-life pal Nick Cravat, who was equally adept at wall climbing.
+Douglas Fairbanks Sr. (The Black Pirate) and Errol Flynn (The Sea Hawk) are the actors mostly associated with swashbuckling adventures, but Lancaster surpasses them all through sheer audacity.
 The actor’s highly physical performance speaks volumes of his versatility.
 Who would have thought he could do the things he does here and still go out and do slow-burns like Birdman of Alcatraz and Atlantic City?

 Still not convinced?
-In the same year, Lancaster played a despondent middle-aged alcoholic in Come Back Little Sheba, a character that is everything Captain Vallo is not.
+The same year The Crimson Pirate was released, Lancaster played a despondent middle-aged alcoholic in Come Back Little Sheba, a character that is everything Captain Vallo is not.
 That’s pretty impressive!
-The fine cast includes Torin Thatcher (Witness for the Prosecution) as Humble Bellows, Eva Bartok (Madeleine) as Consuelo, and Leslie Bradley (The Conqueror) as Baron Gruda.
+The cast also includes Torin Thatcher (Witness for the Prosecution) as Humble Bellows, Eva Bartok (Madeleine) as Consuelo, and Leslie Bradley (The Conqueror) as Baron Gruda.
 Christopher Lee (The Lord of the Rings) and Dana Wynter (Airport) have small roles.

 Interestingly, there is hardly any blue-screen work in the movie, which was filmed on location in Italy.
 This is an anomaly in the old studio system.
 The rousing music score is by William Alwyn and Muir Mathieson (This Happy Breed).
 The vibrant color cinematography is by Otto Heller (Peeping Tom and The Ipcress File).
 Produced by Lancaster’s production company.